Felipe Avenatti: Ternana

-On 21 August 2013, Avenatti signed a four-year deal with Italian Serie B side Ternana Calcio for €4 million, signing a four-year contract by his manager Paco Casal (which make him the most expensive purchase in the history of Ternana Calcio).
-He marked his first goal with rossoverdi in Series B on 17 November 2013 against Pescara.
+On 21 August 2013, Avenatti signed a four-year deal with Italian Serie B side Ternana Calcio for €4 million, signing a four-year contract by his manager Paco Casal (which made him the most expensive purchase in the history of Ternana Calcio).
+He marked his first goal with the rossoverdi in Serie B on the 17 of November 2013 against Pescara.
 The first season at Ternana he played 25 appearances and 2 goals.

 The 2014–2015 season, he scored with a brace at Catanzaro in Italian Cup.
 In the championship will mark the first day, the network of 2–0 Crotone.
 After a good start to the season, he scored for Ternana at the umbrian derby on 22 November 2014 against Perugia, after an incredible assist from fellow Uruguayan César Falletti who had dribbled past 5 players plus the goalkeeper, putting the ball near the goal line for Avenatti to score.
 He concludes the 2014–15 season in Ternana with 12 goals in 39 games in all competitions.